ph4ntonn/Stowaway/README_EN.md

 ![node](https://github.com/ph4ntonn/Stowaway/blob/master/img/download.png)

-If you want to upload/download any files,use upload/download + (filepath) under the node mode(after using command "use xxx"),and then you can upload specific file to selected agent/download specific file from selected agent XD
+If you want to upload/download any files,use upload/download + (filepath) under the node mode(after using command "use xxx"),and then you can upload specific file to selected agent/download specific file from selected agent XD (Be aware!
+You can just transfer only ONE file at the same time,if you want to transfer more,please wait for the previous one complete.)

 Port mapping：